 Couch covers are a great option for dog owners who like to cuddle with their canines but don’t want to deal with the excess pet hair afterward.

 Simply wash the cover once it’s getting a bit too hairy and keep your couch fur-free.
+Additionally, couch covers are great for keeping urine stays away too.
 Make sure that your couch cover can easily be taken on and off, or you might be hesitant to clean it in the future!

 Another option is to purchase an oversized blanket that covers the majority of the couch but doesn’t require you to constantly fit the fabric to the furniture.